 Build Technical Skills

-Why: We focus on frontend web development because students already have a mental model for how they work, thus making it the easiest way to demystify the coding process and help students gain confidence in their own ability to succeed in it.
-Indeed, more than a third alums go on to tackle more advanced programming languages later.
+Why: We focus on frontend web development because students already have a mental model for how they work, thus making it the easiest way to demystify the coding process and help students gain confidence in their own ability to succeed.
+Indeed, more than a third of our alums go on to tackle more advanced programming languages later.

 Build Industry Knowledge